moxystudio/react-promiseful/README.md

 The delay in ms to wait for the promise to settle before changing status to `pending`.
 Useful if you want to render a loading only when the promise is taking some time.

-When a `delayMs` is specified an when the `promise` prop changes from `undefined` to a promise, the status will be `none` during the specified delay and changes to `pending` afterwards.
+When a `delayMs` is specified and when the `promise` prop changes from `undefined` to a promise, the status will be `none` during the specified delay and changes to `pending` afterwards.

 ##### resetFulfilledDelayMs